Lucyjpjones/lj-fscr/testing.md

 - Site created as a mobile-first design.

-- Responsive layout achieved through utilising the Boostrap grid system and applying my own media queries.
+- Responsive layout achieved through utilising the Bootstrap grid system and applying my own media queries.

 - Viewport tag included in the head of HTML files to tell the browser how to respond to different resolutions, particularly mobile ones.